SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 {{< admonition danger >}}

-If your intention is blindly copy paste commands from this guide or Arch wiki without understanding anything things may not work the way you want.
+If your intention is blindly copy paste commands from this guide or Arch wiki without understanding anything, things may not work the way you want.
 So I highly recommend you to install any other distro.
 You can try,
 - [Manjaro Linux](https://manjaro.org/) - complete newbies to learn things around and recommended for stability.
 - [EndeavourOS](https://endeavouros.com/) - it's more like graphical arch installer and highly recommended!